-When a person dies with a valid Will, the Executors will usually apply for a grant of Probate.
-Probate is when the Supreme Court officially recognises the Will as legally valid and gives the authority to the Executors to start administrating the estate of the deceased.
+When a person dies with a valid will, the executors will usually apply for a grant of probate.
+Probate is when the Supreme Court officially recognises the will as legally valid and gives the authority to the executors to start administrating the estate of the deceased.
 This page deals with grants of probate in Queensland.

 Two types of grants